ChrisHardie/us-debt-clock-widget/readme.txt

 == Description ==
 This plugin creates a widget displaying the most recently available amount of the U.S. National Debt.
 Data is retrieved from treasury.io and a source link to the original report from the U.S. Treasury can optionally be displayed.

+Want to help make this plugin better? <a href="https://github.com/ChrisHardie/us-debt-clock-widget">Pull requests are welcome</a>.

 == Installation ==
 1. Upload the `us-debt-clock-widget` folder to the `/wp-content/plugins\` directory